Latvian partisans: Aftermath, memorials and remembrances

 As the conflict was relatively undocumented by the Soviet Union (the Latvian fighters were never formally acknowledged as anything but "bandits and illegals"), some consider it and the Soviet-Latvian conflict as a whole to be an unknown or forgotten war.

 Trivia

-The last known Forest Brother is Jānis Pīnups who become a legal citizen again only in 9.
-May 1995.
-He went to the forest in 1944 as a member of a resistance organization called "Don't Serve the Occupant Army".
+The last known "Forest Brother" is Jānis Pīnups who become a legal citizen again only on 9 May 1995.
+He started to live in the forests in 1944 as a member of a resistance organization called "Don't Serve the Occupier Army".
 Jānis Pīnups never had a Soviet passport and his legal status was nonexistent during the era of Soviet occupation.
-His hideaway was located in the forest of the Preiļi district, Pelēči parish.
-In 1995 a new passport of the Republic of Latvia was issued to Jānis Pīnups and he has said that he's waiting for a moment when he can see Riga – capital of once more independent Latvia.
+His hideaway was located in the forests of the Preiļi district, Pelēči Parish.
+In 1995, after learning that the ex-Soviet army had finally left Latvia, he left his hideout and reported to the local police station.
+After this, a new passport of the Republic of Latvia was issued to Jānis Pīnups, with him later telling the newspaper Diena that he has said that he's waiting for a moment when he can see Riga – the capital of once-again-independent Latvia.